Through The Fibro Fog

 Do you have to muddle the mixture?

-Yes, this is what brings out the juice from the ginger and gives you all that delicious flavour.
+Yes, this is what brings out the juice from the ginger and gives you all that delicious flavor.
 It takes just a few minutes though!

 Can children enjoy this homemade ginger beer?